-Topics include limits, derivatives and integrals of algebraic and transcendental functions, continuity, applications of derivatives to related rates, maxima and minima, curve sketching, integration formulas, applications of the definite integral, and methods of integration.
+Topics include limits, derivatives, and integrals of algebraic and transcendental functions, continuity, applications of derivatives to related rates, maxima and minima, curve sketching, integration formulas, applications of the definite integral, and methods of integration.
 The objectives for this course follow the College Board syllabus, preparing students for the Advanced Placement exam.
+Students must take and pay for the AP exam.